Altarpiece with painted scenes of life and martrydom of Cecilia

 Featured on Podcast: Listen to Podcast

 St. Cecilia, altarpiece, scenes from her life and maryrdom.
 Wedding feast, husband Valerian, brother-in-law Tiburtius baptized by Pope Urban I, Cecilia preaching sermon, Prefect Almachius.
 Florentine painter worked with Giotto on frescoes of the Upper Church of St. Francis in Assisi.
 Altarpiece originally painted for now destroyed Church of St. Cecilia in Florence.
 Entered Uffizi in 1844.
-Cecilia appears enthroned, with simple crown/headress, holding palm frond, box.
+Cecilia appears enthroned, with simple crown/headress, holding palm frond, book.
 Martyr.

 This altarpiece was painted by an anonymous Florentine painter, known by his work with Giotto on frescoes in the Upper Church of St. Francis in Assisi, Italy.
 The design of this piece is similar to Sienese masters of late thirteenth century: the enthroned saint in center panel with scenes from her story on left and right sides.
 Salvaged from the church of St. Cecilia in Florence (which was destroyed by fire in 1304), the painting now resides in the Uffizi Gallery.